bbauska/W3Cx-5of5/README.md

 <b>Restoring the list of contacts</b>

-This time, we&apos;ve added a load() method that will check if a list of contacts has been saved.
-If this is the case, it will read it from LocalStorage, convert it back from JSON into a JavaScript object.
-In order to test this, in the following CodePen, we first save the list, then we empty the list in memory (setting the array to an empty array), print the list of contacts (that displays a message &quot;LIST EMPTY!&quot;), then we load the contacts from LocalStorage and print the list again: it has been restored to its previous value.
+<p>This time, we&apos;ve added a load() method that will check if a list of
+contacts has been saved.
+If this is the case, it will read it from LocalStorage, convert it back from JSON into a JavaScript object.</p>

+<p>In order to test this, in the following CodePen, we first save the list,
+then we empty the list in memory (setting the array to an empty array), print the list of contacts (that displays a message &quot;LIST EMPTY!&quot;), then we load the contacts from LocalStorage and print the list again: it has been restored to its previous value.</p>

 <pre>
 1.  class ContactManager {